 One of our subsidiaries, GDS IDC Services Pte.
 Ltd., or GDS Singapore, entered into a master service agreement with STT Singapore DC Pte.
 Ltd., STT DEFU 2 Pte.
 Ltd. and cloud service providers, pursuant to which GDS Singapore will provide billing and payment collection services as well as other coordination and administration services.
 During the year ended December 31, 2020, we recognized agency commissions from STT Singapore DC Pte.
 Ltd. and STT DEFU 2 Pte.
 Ltd. of RMB0.6 million and RMB0.5 million, respectively.
 During the year ended December 31, 2021, we recognized agency commissions from STT Singapore DC Pte.
 Ltd. and STT DEFU 2 Pte.
-Ltd. of RMB0.5 million, respectively.
-During the year ended December 31, 2022, we recognized agency commissions from STT Singapore DC Pte.
-Ltd. and STT DEFU 2 Pte.
-Ltd. of RMB0.6 million (US\$0.1 million) and RMB0.5 million, respectively.
+Ltd. of RMB0.5 million (US\$0.1 million) and RMB0.5 million (US\$0.1 million), respectively.